Decide where notices should be displayed

 I'd save it in the backlog of that channelbuffer aswell.
 When replaying the user should be able to make sense of that NOTICE in the channelbuffer - if not it's not my problem.
 But this fact should at aleast be noted in the options dialog.

 But this leads to a not so trivial implementation issue: how should the core know which buffer is currently beeing displayed by the gui?
 The core could request the active buffer before emiting the Message::Notice but since it's asychronous I don't feel very comfty with this solution...

-#4 Updated by Sputnick almost 14 years ago
+#4 Updated by Sputnick over 14 years ago

 As I said earlier: "...but there is no way for the backlog to know this, since this is a GUI thing... one could always transmit a BufferId back to the core and update the backlog, though.
 Which is not particularly clean."